 Our key research agenda contains on acute and chronic leukemias, lymphomas, myelodysplastic syndromes, multiple myeloma, chronic myeloproliferative syndromes, blood coagulation disorder (e.g. haemophilia, thrombopenia), venous thrombosis and pulmonary embolism.

-As a member of the Comprehensive Cancer Center (CCC)
+As a part of the Comprehensive Cancer Center (CCC)

 , the Division of Hematology and Hemostaseology is involved in numerous clinical activities and research cooperations.